-NO. Actually, this is the most frequent question we have been receiving since a few months ago.
+NO. Actually, this is the most frequent question that we are receiving since a few months ago.
 You placed an order at www.gravitycolors.com, the site of our old American distributor.
 We have no relationship with that site since September ’17.
 They are using our brand without permision, so we can’t do anything for your order.

-We ship to all countries through DHL express service except to Russia, that because customs restrictions, we do through registered mail.
+We ship to all countries through DHL express service except to Russia, that because customs restrictions, we do via registered mail.